dotnet/docs/CONTRIBUTING.md

 The samples are organized in directories that match the directories under docs in this repo:

 - `getting-started` contains getting started samples.
-These are referenced by topics under `docs/*/tutorials`

 - `core-projects` contains .NET Core samples.
 These are referenced by topics under `/docs/core`.

-- `charp-language` contains C# language samples.
+- `csharp-language` contains C# language samples.
 These are referenced by topics under `docs/csharp`.

 - `linq` contains all the 101 LINQ samples that were originally created when LINQ was developed.
 These don't have topics associated with them yet.

+These areas can overlap.
+The guidance below should halp you determine the proper location of a sample.

+## Getting Started

+Each top-level section of our documentation contains a "getting-started" or "tutorials" section.
+These topics and their associated samples represent the first look(s) at a topic area.
+Each of the folders directly kunder '/docs'

+## Core Projects

+## CSharp Language

+## LINQ

 We will expand these directories as the core-docs repository adds new content.